DiceDB/docs/src/content/docs/commands/FLUSHDB.md

 - `Data Loss`: The `FLUSHDB` command will result in the loss of all data in the selected database.
 Use this command with caution, especially in production environments.
 - `Atomic Operation`: The `FLUSHDB` command is atomic, meaning that all keys are removed in a single operation without any intermediate states.

-## Conclusion

-The `FLUSHDB` command is a powerful tool for managing the data in a DiceDB database.
-It allows for the complete removal of all keys in the currently selected database, making it useful for scenarios where a fresh start is needed.
-However, due to its data-destructive nature, it should be used with caution and proper understanding of its implications.